David-Kuku/mv_frontend_challenge_-Challenge-1-/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The command I used to create the app : npx create-react-app "App name"

 ## This is a basic bank app created with Create React App